Toeinajana/ChatAppReactNative/README.md

 This project is about React Native, NodeJS, Socket.io and MongoDB.

 ** PS.
-I don't have time to work on getting data from database and show, but it works and data is saved, frontend and backend are connected.
+I didn't have time to work on getting data from database and show, but it works and data is saved, frontend and backend are connected.

 ## Getting Started